WojciechMatuszewski/programming-notes/aws/serverless/gotchas.md

 The **ARN provided by the CloudFormation has `*` at the end**.
 This **makes this ARN useless for some services**.

 I did not find any other way around this rather than computing the ARN manually.

+## My CloudWatch rules are not working

+Usually there are 2 causes for this

+1. Insufficient IAM permissions to invoke the target
+2. CloudTrial is not configured correctly
+3. Rule is not created in a correct region

+### Insufficient IAM permissions to invoke the target

+To properly configure the target for your _CloudWatch event rule_ you will need to specify a role that will be used when a given _rule_ is triggered.
+If you do that through the console, that role is automatically created for your.
+Some services, like _CloudWatch logs_ require you to specify _resource based policy_ along with the role.

+To debug the issues, I would suggest digging into _CloudTrial_ where you can filter API calls made by _events.amazonaws.com_.
+These will contain info why your event is not triggered - **but only if your filter pattern is correct**.

+### _CloudTrial_ is not configured correctly

+If your account lives within an _AWS organizations_ context, you might see a _CloudTrial_ already created for your account.
+This is most likely an _Organization CloudTrial_.
+These are pretty similar to the _Regular CloudTrial_ but in the context of events there is a significant difference.

+Mainly, **if you create _CloudWatch Rule_ that is based on events from _CloudTrial_ and the only _CloudTrial_ you see in your account is the _Organization CloudTrial_, your rule will not work**.
+You will see events in the _events history_ but your rule will not be triggered.
+You have to create _CloudTrial_ for your account to make your rules (that are based on _CloudTrial_) work.

+While working with events produced by **services that are global, your _CloudTrial_ has to include global services**.

+### Rule is not created in a correct region

+If your event is produced by a **service that operates globally**, eg. IAM, your rule **must live in us-east-1 region**.
+This is easy to overlook as we do not usually think in terms of regions.